colinmurphy1/onkyo-remote/readme.md

 Open a web browser and navigate to http://localhost:8080/api/power.
 You should get a response returning the power status of the receiver.

+## Debugging

+I use Wireshark for debugging the network activity between this application and my stereo receiver.
+To only inspect EISCP traffic, use this filter:

+    tcp.port == 60128 && ip.dst == receiver_ip_addr